 What is surrogacy?

 Surrogacy is where a woman carries a child for intended parents (or a single intended parent) and relinquishes her parental status upon the birth of the child.
 This is commonly an option for male same-sex couples and single men who wish to have a child without sharing responsibility with the child’s mother/s.
 It is also an option for single women and female same-sex couples who are unable to carry a pregnancy.

 Surrogacy and the law

 Surrogacy arrangements (involving opposite-sex couples, single men, and same-sex couples) are legal in the UK, however the law prevents arrangements being brokered on a commercial basis, and makes it an offence to advertise for a surrogate.

 The UK's close regulation of surrogacy can make travelling abroad attractive, since surrogates and donor eggs may be more widely available in certain countries.
 However, it is important for couples to be aware that, whether they conceive at home or abroad, English law on parenthood applies.
 International surrogacy arrangements can be legally complex, and should not be entered into without legal advice.

 Under English law, the surrogate is always treated as the legal mother of a child at birth.
-If the surrogate is married or in a civil partnership, her husband/civil partner is treated as the child’s second parent.
+If the surrogate is married or in a civil partnership, her husband, wife or civil partner is treated as the child’s second parent.
 This excludes the intended father(s) from having any legal status at birth.
 If the surrogate is not married or in a civil partnership at the time of conception, the biological father will usually be treated as the child’s legal father.

 Parents who enter into a surrogacy arrangement may apply to the court within six months of their child’s birth for a ‘parental order’ to acquire parenthood.
 Parental orders are designed specifically for surrogacy situations, and have the effect of extinguishing the status of the surrogate mother (and her husband, wife or civil partner), and granting full parental status to the applicant/s.

 To obtain a parental order, the court will have to be satisfied that the following conditions have been met: